Counseling Services is operating VIRTUALLY ONLY through January 31, 2022 due to the current Omicron surge.

 Now hiring Peer Health Educators for FY21-22

 Our mission is to support and enhance the mental well-being of students at the University of Minnesota Crookston.
-We provide confidential telemental health counseling for students located in Minnesota or North Dakota for personal, crisis, and developmental counseling needs.
-We provide confidential consultation and referrals for student assistance to community based mental health providers.
+We provide confidential mental health counseling for currently enrolled UMN Crookston students for personal, crisis, and developmental counseling needs.
+We provide confidential consultation and referrals for student assistance to community-based mental health providers.

 Services are free of charge for all registered UMC students.
 Your well-being is our focus!